pivotal-cf/pivnet-resource/README.md

 #### Parameters

 * `globs`: *Optional.* Array of globs matching files to download.
   If multiple files are matched, they are all downloaded.
-If one or more globs fails to match any files the release download fails with error.
-  The globs match on the actual *file names*, not the display names in Pivotal Network.
+  - The globs match on the actual *file names*, not the display names in Pivotal Network.
 This is to provide a more consistent experience between uploading and downloading files.
+  - If one or more globs fails to match any files the release download fails with error.
-  If `globs` is not provided, no files will be downloaded.
+  - If `globs` is not provided, no files will be downloaded.
-  Files are downloaded to the working directory (e.g. `/tmp/build/get`) and the file names will be the same as they are on Pivotal Network - e.g. a file with name `some-file.txt` will be downloaded to `/tmp/build/get/some-file.txt`.
+  - Files are downloaded to the working directory (e.g. `/tmp/build/get`) and the file names will be the same as they are on Pivotal Network - e.g. a file with name `some-file.txt` will be downloaded to `/tmp/build/get/some-file.txt`.